DarrylNnon/test-1/my-company-Master/my-company-Master/lexiContract-ai/docs/testing.md

 2. Navigate to the "Management" tab.
 3.  **Verification:** The UI should display messages indicating that no key dates or obligations were extracted.

+### Scenario 5: Happy Path - Google Drive Import

+1.  **Login:** Navigate to the frontend and register/login with a test user.
+2.  **Connect Integration:** In `/settings/integrations`, connect your Google Drive account.
+(For local testing, this may require manual DB entries or mocked API calls).
+3.  **Navigate to Dashboard:** Go to the main contract list/dashboard.
+4.  **Open Import Modal:** Click the button to import a new contract and select "Import from Google Drive".
+5.  **Select File:** The file picker modal should appear, listing files from your Google Drive.
+Select a document.
+6.  **Import:** Click the "Import" button.
+7.  **Verification:** You should be redirected to the detail page for the newly created contract, and its analysis status should be "pending".
+A new contract record should exist in the database, linked to the Google Drive file via the `external_id` and `organization_integration_id` fields.

 ---

 ## 3. Automated End-to-End Testing